YuZhangIsCoding/LAMMPS_tools/examples/water_bulk/README.md

 # Build bulk simulation of water

-This repo gives an example of building a lammps input file from Gromacs-like files for bulk simulations of water.
+This repo gives an example of building Lammps input files from Gromacs-like files for bulk simulations of water.

 Prerequisites: